 New European mobility strategy aims to triple high-speed rail traffic

 The European Commission aims to double high-speed rail traffic within ten years and to triple it by 2050.
-Rail freight traffic must also have doubled by then.
-This is stated in the new ‘Sustainable and Smart Mobility Strategy’ from the European Commission that was presented this week.
+Rail freight traffic must also have doubled by that time.
+This is stated in the new ‘Sustainable and Smart Mobility Strategy’ from the European Commission that was presented in December 2020.
 With the plan, the Commission gives substance to sustainable mobility in the European Green Deal.

 The long awaited action plan is supposed to guide the mobility sector to achieve a 90 percent cut in carbon emissions by 2050.
 The Commission placed the rail sector in an important role towards a smart, competitive, safe accessible and affordable mobility for the future.

 “To reach our climate targets, emissions from the transport sector must get on a clear downward trend”, says Frans Timmermans, Executive Vice-President for the European Green Deal.
 “The strategy will shift the way people and goods move across Europe and make it easy to combine different modes of transport in a single journey.”

 By 2030, the rail sector should double in high-speed rail traffic and a scheduled collective travel of under 500 kilometres should be carbon neutral within the EU.
 By 2050, rail freight traffic will have doubled and high-speed rail traffic will triple.
 Additionally, the multimodal Trans-European Transport Network (TEN-T) will be equipped for sustainability and smart transport with high-speed connectivity and will be operational for the comprehensive network.